 Determining damages and calculating and collecting damages in cases of business law torts can be quite difficult and complex.
 Economic losses are often projections.
 However, damages for any kind of tort must be “calculable with reasonable certainty”.

-Contact us, your international business attorney in Florida, to assist you in your business law tort case and help you understand business law torts.
+Contact us, your international business attorney in Miami, Florida USA, to assist you in your business law tort case and help you understand business law torts or schedule a consultation.